Taymouth Castle: The Black Book of Taymouth

-In 1855, the 2nd Marquess of Breadalbane allowed historical papers from the Breadlabane Charter Room to be published in printed form in a book called The Black Book of Taymouth.
+In 1855, the 2nd Marquess of Breadalbane allowed historical papers from the Breadalbane Charter Room to be published in printed form in a book called The Black Book of Taymouth.
 This book had in fact largely been written and compiled between 1598 and 1648 by William Bowie, although Cosmo Innes also contributed to the 1855 publication, which includes entries up to 1703.
 The book concentrates more on the history of the Central Highlands than that of the Breadalbane family, although this is referred to in the book.

-The book is written in Scots, with William Bowie dedicating his version of the book to Sir Duncan Campbell of Glenorchy, 1st Baronet Campbell, otherwise known as 'Black Duncan'.
+The book is written in Scots, with Bowie dedicating his version of the book to Sir Duncan Campbell of Glenorchy, 1st Baronet Campbell, otherwise known as Black Duncan.
 Bowie was both the tutor to Duncan's children and the family scribe.
 The book has been reprinted a number of times, including in 2015.

 Taymouth Castle ships

 There have been at least three ships with the name Taymouth Castle.
-The first was a sailing vessel, built in 1851 by Scott & Sons.
+The first was a sailing vessel, built in 1851 by John Scott & Sons.
 The second was a three-masted 'fully rigged' sailing vessel, built in 1865, by Charles Connell & Company.
-This was wrecked two years later, with the loss of all 19 crew and passengers on board, off the coast of Torr Head, Antrim, Northern Ireland in 1867.
+This was wrecked two years later, with the loss of all 19 crew and passengers on board, off the coast of Torr Head, County Antrim, Northern Ireland in 1867.
 There was also the Royal Mail steam ship Taymouth Castle, built in 1877 by Messrs Barclay Curle & Co.
 Despite having steam engines and a screw propeller, it also had two masts, giving it an early hybrid power source.

-Witches and Ghosts
+Witches and ghosts

 There is an old tale surrounding a blue sapphire stone which is set into a ring belonging to the Grahams of Inchbrakie, Perthshire.
 Some time in the 17th century, the Laird of Inchbrakie witnessed a large crowd, headed by one of the Campbells of Glenorchy, who were preparing to drown a witch.
 The Laird recognised the victim as being Katherine Niven, his old nurse and subsequently did his best to try and save her.
 He was unsuccessful, but she was still grateful enough to throw him a blue sapphire stone for his efforts.
 She said that whilst the stone remained with him, he would always have good fortune and that the Campbells would not have a male heir.
 Both prophecies were said to have come true.
 If there is any element of truth in this tale, then it would seem that the Campbell who was leading the witch-hunt may have been Sir Colin Campbell, 2nd Baronet, who died childless in 1640.

 Taymouth Castle is said to be haunted.

-Taymouth Castle History
+Taymouth Castle history

 The landowners of Taymouth Castle, together with dates of ownership and significant events are shown here.
 Details of Balloch Castle and its ancestral owners, which was demolished in 1806 and replaced by Taymouth Castle are shown further down.